 How you format your press release and what you include in it will determine how publishable it is.
 Journalists don’t want to do a ton of editing before sharing a press release, so aim for perfection the first time.

 The next step in learning how to send out a press release to top publishers is to create a targeted email list.
-This is easier said than done, so don’t skip our tips to reach the journalists who are most likely to share your press release.
+This is not easy, so read our tips to reach the journalists who are most likely to share your press release.

 You need to understand the purpose of your press release to pinpoint who you’re trying to reach.
 From there, you can pinpoint which journalists to include in your email list.